Gallery-of-Kaeon/Philosophers-Stone/Philosopher's Stone/Documentation/Philosopher's Stone.md

 # Philosopher's Stone

-The Philosopher's Stone is a special type of graph node acting as an interface between an isolated system and a larger system.
+The Philosopher's Stone is a special type of graph node that acts as an interface between an isolated system and a larger system.

 ## Core Functionality